johnodon/Ubuntu-ES-DE/README.md

 Running the ES-DE install script...
   - Log in as the user you chose
-  - Open a terminal and download the install script
+  - Open a terminal and download the install script and make it executable
       - `wget -q https://github.com/johnodon/Ubuntu-ES-DE/edit/main/README.md`
+      - `chmod +x
   - Run the install script
       - `sudo bash ./Ubuntu-ES-DE.sh`
       - You will need to provide the password for the user